 Theoretically, it is not possible for the French authorities to prove that the cannabis seeds you order are for growing purposes except if the “gendarmes” discover a hidden weed plantation, even if it’s just a little tent or personal garden project.
 And then you could be in big trouble.
 Obviously, we discourage anyone from violating their local laws, so there you have it: you can order, but you can’t grow cannabis in France!

 French people have a reputation to follow the rules their own way, and regarding growing cannabis, especially since the pandemic, things have evolved.
 More and more people are growing cannabis for different reasons.
 And it is becoming increasingly complicated for the authorities to penalize a grower.
 You can even buy any grower gear legally in France.

 According to the statistics, three profiles of growers are increasingly active:

 - the trendy people who want to grow their own cannabis and be able to have the best quality on hand for recreational use or medicinal reasons.
 They generally grow 3 to 5 plants at home for their personal use.

-- The cannabis lover who grows for his or her own consumption, and wants to spread the love generating a secondary income by selling to friends and acquaintances: 20 to 30 plants.
+- The cannabis lover who grows for his or her own consumption, and wants to spread the love by generating a secondary income, selling to friends and acquaintances: 20 to 30 plants.

-- The industrial ambitious grower who has solid distribution and buyer’s network: 100 plans and above.
+- The industrial ambitious grower who has solid distribution and buyer’s network: 100 plants and above.

 In fact, although no one should go purposely against the law, each potential grower balances the risks and make his own decision.
 In France as in other countries, this game of cat and mouse on the verge of legality is puzzling and who knows how it will evolve…